Richard Skinner (broadcaster): Virgin Radio Classic Rock

 In late 2003, Skinner was freelancing at the south-coast station Wave 105.
 Then in early 2004 he rejoined Virgin Radio on the London digital station Virgin Radio Classic Rock, where he hosted the mid-morning show, which was initially recorded, but broadcast live from 27 June 2005.
 During this period, he provided holiday cover on Virgin Radio.
 He left when live programming on Virgin Radio Classic Rock was abandoned in December 2005.

 Classic Gold/BBC Radio Berkshire

 After freelancing on the Classic Gold network, in April 2006 Skinner joined BBC Radio Berkshire to host the Saturday and Sunday mid-morning programmes.
 During this time he also covered for holidaying presenters.
 He left on 6 January 2008.

 Original 106

 In January 2008, Skinner joined Original 106 presenting weekday mid-mornings and the show Richard Skinner's Original Album Chart on Sunday afternoons.

 Xfm/Radio X

 Skinner joined Xfm, now known as Radio X, in January 2009 to present the station's networked mid-morning show in London and Manchester.
 Skinner left Xfm in August 2011.

 Absolute Radio 70s

 In October 2011, Richard Skinner was announced to host the opening show for the station Absolute Radio 70s on 29 November.
-Skinner presented afternoons on Absolute Radio 70s through March 2012.
+Skinner presented afternoons on Absolute Radio 70s until March 2012.
 Afterwards, Martyn Lee replaced Skinner as afternoon host.